-The Music and the Arts Council meets on the first Wednesday of each month and includes representatives from select music and art groups.
-This year the MAC will plan and lead a “mostly music” service on December 11.
-By appointment.
+The Music and the Arts Team meets on the first Wednesday of each month and includes representatives from select music and art groups.
 Contact Brian Junker.

 The Art Committee is responsible for exhibiting art installations in the Undercroft Gallery.
 This mission is to promote art shared by values consistent with our Unitarian covenant and also promotion of art of members and friends of the First Church as well as qualified artists from our urban community.
 Contact Ali Masalehdan.

 Music Endowment Committee

 The purpose of the committee is to review, and if necessary invite, proposals to spend funds from the Music Endowment.
 These are spent on one-time purchases and one-time music events (rather than ongoing maintenance expenses).
 By appointment only.